elevateforhumanity/fix2/GOOGLE_FORM_SETUP.md

-# Google Form Application Setup
+# Application Process Setup

 ## Overview

-All "Apply Now" buttons throughout the site can be configured to link to your Google Form for program applications.
+**Indiana Career Connect is the first step** for all state and federal workforce programs.
+All "Apply Now" buttons throughout the site link to Indiana Career Connect by default, which is the official gateway for:

+- WIOA (Workforce Innovation and Opportunity Act) funding
+- WRG (Workforce Ready Grant) programs
+- State apprenticeship programs
+- Federal workforce development initiatives

+You can optionally configure a Google Form for additional pre-screening or information gathering.

 ## Setup Instructions